 Contact Skilled California Fraud Lawyer Today

 The Aron Law Firm is led by William M. Aron, who takes a client-centered approach in all that he does.
 Mr. Aron served as a Deputy District Attorney in the San Francisco Bay Area, where he gained extensive trial experience prosecuting hundreds of criminal cases.
 He advocates for the underdog and works to hold the government and large corporations accountable.
-To speak with a fraud defense attorney at the Aron Law Firm, schedule a free consultation by completing a contact form or calling (805) 618-1768.
+To speak with a fraud defense attorney at the Aron Law Firm, schedule a consultation by completing a contact form or calling (805) 618-1768.